DavidQChuang/StockAnalysis-ML/README.md

 | Automatic Trader | Sends specific buy and sell orders based on market data, predictive/analytical data, and account data. | No |

 ## Usage
-Set environment variables in user-vars.sh, then call exec.sh.
+Set environment variables in .env, then call `uv run stockml-train <args>`.
 Arguments are passed through to the python program (see below for arguments).

 ### Runs
 'Runs' describe an NN architecture and dataset, which are used to perform time-series inference on the described stock or digital currency data.
 Runs will be read from `runs/model_runs.json` by default (see -rf below).